christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 This naming is predictable in contrast to the kernel's own naming scheme, (e.g, `eth0`, `eth1`, ...), which may change from one boot to the next <Cite id="predictable_if_naming" />.

 Importantly, iproute2 through libnetlink, systemd-networkd through sd-netlink and NetworkManager directly interact with the kernel via Netlink <Cite id="libnetlink" /> <Cite id="network_manager_netlink" /> <Cite id="sd_netlink" />.
+Netlink how most network tools communicate with the Kernel <Cite id="netlink" />
 The iproute2 tools may even be used in parallel with NetworkManager.
 NetworkManager detects what iproute2 did <Cite id="red_hat_ip" />.

-As an aside, there is another layer on top of network managers: netplan parses yaml files and creates NetworkManager or systemd-networkd configuration files <Cite id="netplan" />.
+As an aside, there is another layer on top of network managers: netplan parses yaml files and creates NetworkManager or systemd-networkd configuration files <Cite id="netplan" />.<br />
+There are other userspace daemons on Linux that do network-related work. avahi-daemon, for example, implements mDNS and Apple Zeroconf to advertise and find hostnames and services being provided on the network, i.e., printers <Cite id="arch_network" />.<br />
+Furthermore, arpd, for example is a userspace daemon with a more complicated ARP implementation than the kernel's.
+But arpd only populates the kernels ARP database with IP-MAC pairs, leaving the kernel to use it for sending out frames <Cite id="arpd" />.<br />
+As a last example, for dedicated routers running Linux, there is software like FRRouting.

-For routing equipment running Linux software like FRRouting implements large-scale routing protocols like OSPF or RIP.
+FRRouting implements large-scale routing protocols like OSPF or RIP.
 Its daemons populate the kernel's routing tables dynamically.
 The kernel simply forgets routes when links go down.
 That's where userspace daemons provide dynamic configuration changes.